 We created more and larger "barrels" for more neighborhood leaves!
-Love 'Em and Leave 'Em ~ Westchester County A win-win!
+Digging into the pile Love 'Em and Leave 'Em ~ Westchester County A win-win!
 Towns don't have to cart away leaves, and lawns don't need chemical fertilizers.

 Please read: